la-robson/mini-stockmarket-prediction-proj/LSTM_stock_predictions/README.md

 - pandas

 ## Function
 Running the main.py script will create a RNN and train it on a dataset of Teslas stock opening prices between 2010 and 2018.
-The model is then tested against data from XXX to XXXXX.
+The model is then tested against data from 2018 to 2020.
 The predicted opening stock prices are compared to the real stock prices in a plot that is shown below, it is clear that the model is not a perfect fit, but broadly follows the same pricing trends as the real data.